suguk1052/ShoeRinsics/README.md

 ```
 `../data/masked_images/` should contain single-channel or RGB images where the
 background is completely black.
 Images can be of any resolution; the script
 will pad them as needed before inference.
-Both viridis-colored depth maps
-(`depth_pred`) and grayscale maps (`depth_gray`) are saved.
-The grayscale version
-keeps closer regions bright and farther regions dark, with the background
+The script uses all available GPUs
+via `DataParallel` when running.

+Only the print prediction, the colorized depth (`depth_pred`), and the inverted
+grayscale depth (`depth_gray`) are saved for each input.
+Grid layouts, masks,
-rendered **gray**.
-Depth values are normalized using the 10th and 90th percentiles
+and the original image are omitted.
+Depth values are normalized using the 10th
-by default to reduce contrast.
-You can adjust this with `--depth_percentiles`.
+and 90th percentiles by default to reduce contrast.
 All outputs are resized to a
-width of 300&nbsp;pixels (while keeping the original aspect ratio) and saved
+width of 300&nbsp;pixels (while keeping the original aspect ratio) and saved under
-under `results/shoerinsics/masked_images/`.
-Outputs are saved under `results/` in the repository root by default.
+`results/shoerinsics/masked_images/` in the repository root.

 ### Training